Club News :: The Friday Flyer

 Bassmasters Club

 The Bassmasters Club meets on the first Wednesday of the month at 7 p.m. in the Magnolia Room at the Country Club.
 Residents who like to fish and want to improve their skills in a low stress, friendly competitive environment are welcome to join.
-For more information, call Bassmasters Club President at 951-536-9341.
+For more information, call 951-536-9341.

 Bible Club